 An important difference between the two configurations of wire is the distribution of polarization charges on the surface of the wire.
 In the circular case, electrons are accelerated inward along their circular path, so the wire must be polarized transverse to the wire, with the outer part of the wire charged negatively and the inner part charged positively, to provide an outward-pointing Coulomb electric field that accelerates the electrons inward.
 This transverse polarization is extremely small because in a good metal conductor the drift speed (and therefore the centripetal acceleration ) is extremely small.

 The situation is much more complex when a wire follows the outer path.
 Conservation of charge in the steady state, with a wire of constant cross section and uniform resistivity, means that the current must be the same all along the path.
 This in turn means that the net electric field, non-Coulomb field plus Coulomb field due to surface charges, must have the same magnitude all along the path, as is indicated by the orange arrows in the diagram.
-These arrows are drawn slightly shorter than the arrows drawn on the circular path, because the emf is the same but the wire length is 1.20 as long.
+These orange arrows are drawn slightly shorter than the green arrows drawn on the circular path, because the emf is the same but the wire length is 1.20 times as long.

 The non-Coulomb electric field polarizes the metal, making the upper left section of the wire positively charged and the lower right section negatively charged.
 These polarization charges are the source of a Coulomb field which, when added to the non-Coulomb field, makes a net electric field that has constant magnitude around the path, corresponding to the constant current around the path.
 The Coulomb field can be visualized qualitatively by thinking about what Coulomb field is required to add to the non-Coulomb field to give the indicated net field .